Learn ‘who’ command in Linux and related files. Understand its usage, different options, and scenarios in which command can be useful.

 If you are in Linux/Unix administration, you probably used who command many times.
-And majorly for checking list of users currently logged in to system.
-But there are many other stuff this command can do which we overlook.
-Let see power of ‘who‘ command.
+And majorly for checking the list of users currently logged in to the system.
+But there is much other stuff this command can do which we overlook.
+Let see the power of ‘who‘ command.

-‘who’ command is capable of doing following :
+‘who’ command is capable of doing the following :

 - List dead processes